andraugust/andraugust.github.io/thermo.md

 \Omega(U_1, U_2) = \left( \frac{U_1e}{N_1} \right)^{N_1} \left( \frac{U_2e}{N_2} \right)^{N_2}
 $$

 This multiplicity function turns out to be shaped like a Gaussian that's peaked around the point where

 $$
 \frac{N_1}{N_2} = \frac{U_1}{U_2}
 $$

-So energy is shared equally when the systems have the same number of particles, otherwise it's biased toward the system having more particles.
+So energy is shared equally when the systems have the same number of particles, otherwise it's biased toward the system having more particles—remember these "particles" are quantum oscillators, and this result shows that the equilibrium energy per oscillator is constant.

-How sharp is the Gaussian peak?
+How sharp is the Gaussian's peak?
 Fitting a Gaussian to $$\Omega$$, we find that it has a standard deviation of $$\sigma=U/\sqrt{N}$$, where $$N=N_1+N_2$$.
 This is the number of macrostates the joint system is expected to occupy as the two sub-systems exchange energy.
-Relative to the entire energy scale it's  $$1/\sqrt{N}$$, so for one mole only about $$10^{-9}$$ percent of macrostates actually get occupied, making the peak effectively the _only_ macrostate we expect to observe.
+Relative to the entire energy scale it's just $$1/\sqrt{N}$$, so for one mole only about $$10^{-9}$$ percent of macrostates actually get occupied, making the peak effectively the _only_ macrostate we expect to observe.
 In otherwords, eq.
 18 is the answer to the question "after the systems interact for a while, what are their energies?".